(Updated: February 20, 2018)

 Van from Port Barton to El Nido

 Two Recarro vans make the trip from Port Barton to El Nido daily.
-The vans leave at 8am and 1pm from the intersection just opposite Ayette’s Bamboo House, or from the Recaro terminal (they always visit the terminal before leaving, even if they load up elsewhere.)
-Tickets should be 800 pesos if you book directly with Recaro.
+The vans leave at 8am and 1pm from the Recaro terminal near Princess Michaela’s (they always visit the terminal before leaving, even if they load up passengers elsewhere.)
+Tickets should be 600 pesos if you book directly with Recaro.
 For more options, another new van service leaves from the corner just opposite Ayette’s Bamboo House at 8am and 2pm daily.

 Important: Beware of the fixers that roam around the streets of Port Barton offering to book the van for you.
 They will often add anywhere from 100 to 300 pesos to the real ticket price.

 The van drops you off in the bus terminal in El Nido.
 You can get trikes (three-wheeled motorbike + sidecar contraptions) to bring you from here to your hotel or resort.
-Haggle a bit on the price.
+Haggle a bit on the price, most trips should only cost between 50 to 100 pesos.

 Van or Bus from Port Barton to Puerto Princesa:

-The open-air bus leaves from the tourism assistance centre in Port Barton headed for Puerto Princesa at 9am daily (tickets are 250 pesos.)
+The open-air bus leaves from the coast guard hut in Port Barton headed for Puerto Princesa at 9am daily (tickets are 250 pesos.)

-Airconditioned Lexxus Shuttle vans make the trip from Port Barton to Puerto Princesa four times daily.
-Check the schedule at this link.
+Airconditioned Lexxus Shuttle vans make the trip (400pesos/person) from Port Barton to Puerto Princesa four times daily:

 If you’re spending any time in Puerto Princesa at all, check out my Ultimate Guide to a Short Stay in Puerto Princesa.